 - Cut bacon into small pieces and drop into a saucepan.
 Cook for 5 minutes (stir fry) until it’s almost to the crunch point.

-- Slice smoked sausage into bite size pieces and add it to the bacon.
+- Slice smoked sausage into bite-size pieces and add them to the bacon.
 Cook until bacon is completely crunchy and sausage is getting a brownish color.
 Take it out of the saute pan and transfer to the plate; set aside.

-- In the same saute pan with leftover bacon fat, add chopped sauerkraut (or shredded store bought/READ NOTES), stir fry for 3-4 minutes then add water or stock/broth.
-Cover with lid and let it cook under the lid for the next 5 minutes on medium high heat.
+Stir fry for 3-4 minutes then adds water or stock/broth.
+Cover with lid and let it cook under the lid for the next 5 minutes on medium-high heat.

 - Take the lid off and add sausage and bacon back in the saute pan, and mix it with the sauerkraut.
 Then add chopped fresh garlic/or dry flakes, powder, and ground black pepper.
 Add cooked lasagna sheets and Cook/stir fry for the next few minutes.

 Sauerkraut: I find store bought extremely salty, so I always wash under cold water, however, you can add it without washing, just make sure to squeeze cabbage juice out.
 My sauerkraut is very mild in flavor.
-It is perfectly seasoned and not as sour as store bought.
+It is perfectly seasoned and not as sour as the store bought.
 Either way, the addition of extra Salt is not necessary!
-It’s not a “huge” difference per se in taste between homemade and store bought sauerkraut when it’s cooked, however, homemade give you a far better flavor.
-See HERE how I made Sarma (cabbage, meat-rice rolls with my fermented cabbage)
+It’s not a “huge” difference per se in taste between homemade and stores bought sauerkraut when it’s cooked, however, homemade give you a far better flavor.